andyfrith/andyfrith/README.md

 - **[Weather API](https://github.com/andyfrith/weather-api)**: A Bun + Hono powerhouse utilizing Zod OpenAPI for a "Single Source of Truth."
 - **[Weather React Client](https://github.com/andyfrith/weather-reactjs)**: A React-based UI leveraging the Zod OpenAPI client to eliminate API drift and ensure zero-fault integration.

+### 📊 Full-Stack Dashboard: Vertical Type-Safe Architecture

+- **[Dashboard](https://github.com/andyfrith/dashboard-reactjs-tanstack-trpc-cloudflare)**: This repository serves as a blueprint for **Vertical Type Safety**.
+It demonstrates a production-grade dashboard where types flow uninterrupted from the Cloudflare Edge to the React 19 frontend, utilizing a hand-picked stack of industry-leading libraries for maximum performance and developer velocity.

 ### 🏗️ Portfolio & AI Innovations

 | Project                                                               | Focus         | Tech Highlights                                            |